 Ask any prepper, and they’ll mention that a BOV is a necessity when SHTF, especially if you need to get to your bug out location quickly.

 But what happens when you run into some car problems?
 Are you prepared for that?
-Well, that’s why we’re here — to help you prep your emergency vehicle for any emergency.
+Well, that’s why you need a bug out vehicle emergency kit.

 A Quick Overview of BOVs